GuiguiBlocCraft/ray2tas/README.md

 # 🕹️ Ray2Tas 🤖

-A proof of concept to a *Tool Assisted Speedrun* on **Rayman 2**.
+A proof of concept for a *Tool Assisted Speedrun* on **Rayman 2**.

 ## How does it works?

-To control the game, it use a **virtual controller** (a XBox 360 for high compatibility).
+To control the game, it use a **virtual controller** (a XBox360 for high compatibility).

-To avoid loading, it read the memory game (if the game is in loading), so it's pausing TAS.
+To avoid loading, it read the memory game: if the game is in loading, so it's pausing TAS.

 Of course, it's a **proof of concept**!
 It's not perfect (there are at times desynchronization) but it was a technical challenge for me 😄